Are Cowboys’ really all-in? Compare them to Chiefs, and you’ll understand what Jerry Jones meant

 Cowboys’ trifecta doesn’t have skins on wall that Chiefs’ does

 Quarterback Dak Prescott, receiver CeeDee Lamb and edge rusher Micah Parsons threaten to be the foundation on which the Cowboys get over the hump.
 They’ve each anchored the Cowboys’ three straight 12-5 seasons.
-None of them have managed to take the team beyond the divisional round of the postseason in those years, the hump that began after the 1995 season only growing steadily ever since.
+None of them have taken the team beyond the divisional round of the postseason in those years, the hump that began after the 1995 season only growing steadily ever since.

 But Jones says he doesn’t believe shelling out money is the most guaranteed route.
 Take 2019, when he believed he had the best offensive line in the game and a running back to match it.
 He gave Ezekiel Elliott a market-setting deal worth $15 million per year with $60 million guaranteed.
 The Cowboys wouldn’t make it to the playoffs for three seasons; they wouldn't win a game for four.